mountainkidai/rfSEClub/Vocab/Phrases.md

 6. To kill two birds with one stone

    Meaning: to solve two problems at once.
-   Example: Who doesn’t like products that kill two birds with one stone?
+   Example: "Who doesn’t like products that kill two birds with one stone?"

+7. When pigs fly

+   Meaning: never or that something is highly unlikely to ever happen

+   Example:  "You'll get your allowance on time?
+I'll believe that when pigs fly!"